 |Keigo - Too formal - Sovereign||onii-sama [お兄さま]||onee-sama [お姉さま]|

 |Formal - Daily life - Common||onii-san [お兄さん]||onee-san [お姉さん]|

 |Without any respectful, informal suffix||nii [兄]||nee [姉]|

 |Totally informal with diminutive suffix||nii-chan [兄ちゃん]||nee-chan [姉ちゃん]|

-Aniki is often used by the yakuza, it is as if it were a brother comrade, where the ideogram [貴] refers to something precious, esteemed and valuable.
+Aniki it is often used by the yakuza, it is like a comrade brother, where the character [貴] refers to something precious, esteemed and valuable.

-The relationship between younger and older siblings is highly valued in Japan, not to mention that the Japanese are slow to put younger sisters who call their brother onii-chan in the anime.
+The relationship between younger and older siblings is highly valued in Japan, not to mention that the Japanese have a knack for placing younger sisters who call their brother onii-chan in anime.

-If we want to speak in the plural brothers and sisters we can use the junction of the ideograms of older brother and younger brother.
-Brothers in Japanese is written kyoudai [兄弟] and sisters in Japanese is written shimai [姉妹].
+If we want to speak in the plural brothers and sisters we can use the combination of the ideograms of older brother with younger brother.
+Speaking in Japanese kyoudai [兄弟] and sisters in Japanese are spelled shimai [姉妹].

-Kyoudai can encompass all siblings up to the female, although rare you can find Kyoudai written in other ways using 2 of the 4 ideograms that is used for siblings [兄 - 弟 - 姉 - 妹].
+Kyoudai can encompass all siblings even female, although you can rarely find Kyoudai written in other ways using 2 of the 4 characters used for siblings [兄 - 弟 - 姉 - 妹].

-I hope this article has clarified all doubts about the words onii-chan, onee-chan, onii-san and onee-san, others related to siblings in Japanese like imouto, otouto, kyoudai and shimai!
+I hope this article has cleared all doubts about the words onii-chan, onee-chan, onii-san and onee-san, others related to brothers in Japanese like imouto, otouto, kyoudai and shimai!
 Thanks for the comments and shares!